-Long COVID Explained: The Symptoms and Why They Stick Around
+Long COVID Symptoms List: What They Are and Why They Stick Around

-Millions of individuals who have tested positive for COVID-19 continue to experience ongoing health issues, clinically known as long COVID.
-If you’re one of these people, the Aviv team is here with research-backed information on what this means and what you can do.
+Millions of people who tested positive for COVID-19 continue to experience ongoing health issues, clinically known as long COVID.
+If you’re one of these people, you may experience a range of issues found on the long COVID symptoms list, including fatigue, shortness of breath, brain fog, aches and pains, and other symptoms.

-While there is still uncertainty surrounding COVID-19 complications and their long-term side effects, there have been extensive studies conducted that offer insight into:
+While there is still uncertainty surrounding COVID-19 complications and their long-term side effects, extensive studies offer insight into:

 - How long COVID can impact your body and lifestyle